Mysgym/Godot-rnnoise/README.md

 ### Demo

 ### Methods detail
-This extension adds a "Denoiser" object to godot, which itself implements the following methods :
+This extension adds an "AudioDenoiser" object to godot, which itself implements the following methods :

 | Method definition | Method description |
 | ------------------|--------------------|